KannonZenetism/zenetism-field-physics/structural-neuroscience/SN10-developmental-dynamics-and-the-stabilization-of-cognitive-architecture.md

 Adaptive strategies developed by the architecture to survive conditions exceeding its natural operative capacity.
 Modifies expression without altering configuration.
 Consumes \( I_c \) as a cost stream.

 **Definition 5 (Distortion):**
 Expression deviating from configuration under cost, suppression, or depletion.
 Does not alter configuration (Essence-Function Independence, LM07 §4).
-Distinguished from pathology: distortion requires environmental correction; pathology requires coherence replenishment.
+Distinguished from pathology: distortion primarily requires environmental correction, whereas pathology requires active coherence replenishment and may also require environmental correction.

 **Definition 6 (Suppression):**
 External constraint of architectural expression by the social field or relational conditions.
 Operates through the coherence tax (SN05 §3.4).
 Has outsized developmental impact when imposed during early expression emergence.